Who must file?

 Limits: Teaching will qualify for credit to the extent that it contributes to the individual’s professional competence, to a total credit limit of twice the program’s credit for participants; repetitious presentations are not to be counted.
 Courses taken for college credit may receive credit at the rate of 15 hours per semester hour of credit, (10 hours per quarter hour).

-Non-resident exemption (except WI, NY, VI)
+Non-resident exemption (except WI)

 Non-resident accountants are exempt from ND CPE requirements, if they meet their resident-state CPE requirements, provided they are considered comparable to ND.
 Non-resident accountants practicing public accounting in ND must meet the public practice CPE requirements of their residence jurisdiction.
 CPE details are not required; simply insert state, sign, and return form with fee.
 Also, you may not need a ND certificate; to investigate this, contact the Board office.

 Public accounting means: ... the performance or the offering to perform by a person or firm holding out to the public as a licensee, for a client or potential client, services involving the use of accounting or auditing skills including the issuance of reports on financial statements, but not including management advisory, financial advisory, or consulting services, bookkeeping services, or the preparation of tax returns or the furnishing of advice on tax matters unless provided by a firm with a permit ... [from ND law].